The 3 Worlds of Gulliver

-The 3 Worlds of Gulliver is a 1960 Eastmancolor Columbia Pictures fantasy film loosely based upon the 1726 novel Gulliver's Travels by Jonathan Swift.
+The 3 Worlds of Gulliver is a 1960 American Eastmancolor fantasy adventure film loosely based upon the 1726 novel Gulliver's Travels by Jonathan Swift.
 The film stars Kerwin Mathews as the title character, June Thorburn as his fiancée Elizabeth, and child actress Sherry Alberoni as Glumdalclitch.

 Filmed in England and Spain, The 3 Worlds of Gulliver was directed by Jack Sher and featured stop-motion animation and special visual effects by Ray Harryhausen.
 The cast includes Martin Benson as Flimnap, Lee Patterson as Reldresal, Jo Morrow as Gwendolyn, Mary Ellis as the Queen of Brobdingnag, Marian Spencer as the Empress of Lilliput, Peter Bull as Lord Bermogg and Alec Mango as the Minister of Lilliput.

 Plot

-In 1699, Dr Lemuel Gulliver is an impoverished surgeon who seeks riches and adventure as a ship's doctor on a voyage around the world.
-His fiancée Elizabeth strongly wishes for him to settle down, and the two quarrel.

-Gulliver embarks on the voyage and soon discovers that Elizabeth has stowed away aboard his ship to be near him.
+In 1699, Dr Lemuel Gulliver is an English physician who seeks riches and adventure as a ship's doctor on a voyage around the world.
+His fiancée Elizabeth strongly wishes for him to settle down, and stows away aboard his ship to be near him.
 A storm develops and sweeps him overboard.

-Gulliver is washed ashore on Lilliput, a land of tiny humans who see him as a threatening giant.
-The Lilliputians are afraid of Gulliver and tie him down with stakes to the beach, but he eases their fears by performing several acts of kindness.
-An old quarrel between Lilliput and neighboring Blefuscu is revived, and Gulliver lends a hand by towing Blefuscu's warships far out to sea.
-Lilliput's emperor then views the giant as a threat to his throne after Gulliver is critical of the reasons for the war (a debate about which end of an egg to cut).
-Gulliver escapes in a boat that he had previously built when the emperor orders his execution.
+Gulliver is washed ashore on Lilliput, a land of tiny humans themed on the Middle East.
+The Lilliputians are afraid of Gulliver who they see as a giant and tie him down with stakes to the beach, but he eases their fears by performing several acts of kindness.
+He gains the trust of the Lilliputian emperor; though he also earns the anger and envy of Finance Minister Flimnap.

+Interior Minister Reldresal intends to marry Gwendoline who, along with her father, was banished for rebelling against the emperor.
+He and Flimnap juggle, tightrope walk, and do acrobatics for the role of prime minister; with Gulliver helping him win by foiling Flimnap's assassins.
+Enraged and humiliated, Flimnap exposes Reldresel helping Gwendoline and her father, Lord Bermogg, who were both banished; leading to his arrest.

+Gulliver frees Reldresel from the tower and reunites him with Gwendoline.
+From them, he learns the reasons for the Bermogg's banishment and Lilliput's war with Blefuscu, a neighbouring island themed on Southeast Asia, over a petty quarrel between the emperor and the king, his cousin, which end of an egg to cut.
+Seeking to end the war, Gulliver takes all of Blefuscu's warships.

+The emperor gets angry with Gulliver for refusing to destroy Blefuscu, and grows jealous of him becoming more famous than him.
+A wildfire is accidentally started by a partying man, endangering everyone in the palace.
+Gulliver puts it out with wine; only to accidentally ruin the empress's dress.
+The emperor seizes this chance to remove him.
+Gulliver scolds the emperor for how war, pride, and vanity destroy everything for many including lovers; and also refuses Reldresal's idea of enforcing his ideals because he'd be as oppressive as the emperor.
+He escapes in a boat that he had previously built when the emperor orders his execution.